 Computer vision is the science that aims to give machines or computers the ability to understand and extract useful information from images.
 Image analytics is considered part of computer vision.
 For more, see image analysis.

-Customer or consumer insights is an interpretation of trends in human behaviors.
+Customer or consumer insights are interpretations of trends in human behavior.
 These insights are used by brands and agencies to increase the effectiveness of marketing, products and services, advertising, and more.